Skip to content

 end

 From JavaScript the call is identical — it still returns a Promise.
-The difference is that async bindings run on a real OS thread via Fiber::ExecutionContext::Isolated, so sleep, Channel, HTTP, and other blocking operations all work correctly and the UI stays responsive.
+The difference is that async bindings run on a background fiber in a shared thread pool (Fiber::ExecutionContext::Parallel), so sleep, Channel, HTTP, and other blocking operations all work correctly and the UI stays responsive.

 Background tasks